SeQuenC-Consortium/workflow-examples/on-demand-push-tosca-python-server/README.md

 ### Docker

 A complete docker-compose including changes and containers for both the workflow-modeler is available at the [demo-plugin branch of the opentosca-docker repository](https://github.com/OpenTOSCA/opentosca-docker/tree/demo/view-plugin)
-For this set-up to work, similarly to the manual setup, you have to pull the [dev-main branch of the workflow-modeler repository](https://github.com/SeQuenC-Consortium/workflow-modeler/tree/dev-main) and the [dockerimage branch of the camunda-deployment-view-plugin repository](https://github.com/SeQuenC-Consortium/camunda-deployment-view-plugin/tree/5-dockerimage).
+For this set-up to work, similarly to the manual setup, you have to clone the [dev-main branch of the workflow-modeler repository](https://github.com/SeQuenC-Consortium/workflow-modeler/tree/dev-main) and the [dockerimage branch of the camunda-deployment-view-plugin repository](https://github.com/SeQuenC-Consortium/camunda-deployment-view-plugin/tree/5-dockerimage).
 Build the dockerfiles by using

 ```
 docker build -t workflow-modeler:local .